 This is an edited transcript of a BizData webinar on Exploring Practical Data Governance created using Microsoft Cognitive Services - Speech Studio.
 You can view the entire webinar for free by following this link.

-- Challenges in Establishing a Practical Data Governance Framework
+- What are the Challenges in Establishing a Practical Data Governance Framework?

 - The Data Governance Committee